realKiessla/homelab/platform/metallb/README.md

 So each node has 2 IP addresses but only one can be reached from the respective LoadBalancer.

 With that we have a good separation between the internal, and the internet network while having the freedom of choice from where our service is reachable.

-### The problem with MetalLB
-MetalLB is currently (v0.10.2) not able to provide the functionality described above.
-Therefore, we use a customized version of MetalLB which is based on the v0.10.2 which has the still open pull request (PR) [#596](https://github.com/metallb/metallb/pull/596) already merged.

-That PR allows us to specify which address pools get announced to which peer.
-Before that, MetalLB gave every LoadBalancer all the IPs that she knew of.
-So our **internet** LoadBalancer also had the **internal** IP addresses that could not be reached from the internet.

-With this PR in place the two LoadBalancers have their respective IP addresses from the correct VLAN assigned.